 I started thinking about what shaped me and came away with this list of ten books that influenced my view of the world.
 Even the nature of being able to read was a major mind opening experience.
 The world opened up from me from our neighbourhood and occasional visits to the family farm in Ireland.
+Starting off the ten books is a series, which is probably cheating but its my list.

 Happy Venture reading system books with Dick and Dora.
 My first memory of reading was about a boy named Dick and a girl named Dora.
 They had a pet dog called Nip and a cat called Fluff.
 Part of the reason why these books appeared is that although I didn’t have a sister, I did share the house with a willful yellow Labrador that would get up to similar devilment to Nip.
 There was something of the haiku about the sentences in the book: